 More and more of us are being asked to work remotely from home, which is changing the way we interact and engage with our colleagues and customers.
-For those not used to working remotely, this can be a daunting experience and not an easy thing to adapt to.
-This is undoubtedly going to have an impact on people’s mental health and overall well-being if we don’t acknowledge the impact and take the necessary steps to prevent it.
+This can be a daunting experience and not an easy thing to adapt to if you are not used to working remotely.
+This will undoubtedly impact people’s mental health and overall well-being if we don’t acknowledge the impact and take the necessary steps to prevent it.
+This article covers my top tips to stay healthy and productive for working from home based on my experience of 20 years of working remotely.

 7 Top Tips to Stay Healthy and Productive whilst Working from Home